suk-chanthea/ezra-api/ROUTEMAP.md

 ## Authentication

 ### Register
-Create a new user account with email/password.
+Create a new user account with email/password. **Requires verified OTP** for email verification.

 **Endpoint:** `POST /register`
 **Authentication:** None (Public)

+**Prerequisites:**
+1. Send OTP to email: `POST /otp/send` with `purpose: "email_verification"`
+2. Verify OTP: `POST /otp/verify` with the code received
+3. Then register with the verified OTP code

 **Request Body:**
 ```json